Jim Crow laws: Origins

 Voter turnout dropped dramatically through the South as a result of these measures.
 In Louisiana, by 1900, black voters were reduced to 5,320 on the rolls, although they comprised the majority of the state's population.
 By 1910, only 730 black people were registered, less than 0.5% of eligible black men.
 "In 27 of the state's 60 parishes, not a single black voter was registered any longer; in 9 more parishes, only one black voter was."
-The cumulative effect in North Carolina meant that black voters were completely eliminated from voter rolls during the period from 1896 to 1904.
+The cumulative effect in North Carolina meant that black voters were eliminated from voter rolls during the period from 1896 to 1904.
 The growth of their thriving middle class was slowed.
 In North Carolina and other Southern states, black people suffered from being made invisible in the political system: "[W]ithin a decade of disfranchisement, the white supremacy campaign had erased the image of the black middle class from the minds of white North Carolinians."
 In Alabama, tens of thousands of poor whites were also disenfranchised, although initially legislators had promised them they would not be affected adversely by the new restrictions.

 Those who could not vote were not eligible to serve on juries and could not run for local offices.
 They effectively disappeared from political life, as they could not influence the state legislatures, and their interests were overlooked.
 While public schools had been established by Reconstruction legislatures for the first time in most Southern states, those for black children were consistently underfunded compared to schools for white children, even when considered within the strained finances of the postwar South where the decreasing price of cotton kept the agricultural economy at a low.

 Like schools, public libraries for black people were underfunded, if they existed at all, and they were often stocked with secondhand books and other resources.
 These facilities were not introduced for African Americans in the South until the first decade of the 20th century.
 Throughout the Jim Crow era, libraries were only available sporadically.
 Prior to the 20th century, most libraries established for African Americans were school-library combinations.
 Many public libraries for both European-American and African-American patrons in this period were founded as the result of middle-class activism aided by matching grants from the Carnegie Foundation.

 In some cases, progressive measures intended to reduce election fraud, such as the Eight Box Law in South Carolina, acted against black and white voters who were illiterate, as they could not follow the directions.
 While the separation of African Americans from the white general population was becoming legalized and formalized during the Progressive Era (1890s–1920s), it was also becoming customary.
 Even in cases in which Jim Crow laws did not expressly forbid black people from participating in sports or recreation, a segregated culture had become common.